The importance of effective drainage and retaining walls

-To understand how hydrostatic pressure can effect a retaining wall, one must fully understand the function of such a wall.
-Typically, a retaining wall is a structure created from pre-cast or formed cement blocks that supports a mass of earth on one side in order to maintain two levels of elevation in one area.
+To understand how hydrostatic pressure can affect a retaining wall, one must fully understand the function of such a wall.
+Typically, a retaining wall is a structure created from pre-cast concrete blocks that supports a mass of earth on one side in order to maintain two levels of elevation in one area.

 The Natural Force of Water Cannot be Stopped

 A retaining wall is designed and built to hold up all the rocks and dirt behind it, along with a small amount of natural moisture.
 When a large amount of water is added to the equation, perhaps from a considerable rainstorm or snowmelt, the force of the added water and dirt can topple a retaining wall over with ease.